 Immunologists cultured and isolated bacteria from patient samples, including throat swabs, sputum samples, pleural effusions, and lung exudates, with mixed results.
-In 1919, C. Roos from the Mulford Biological Laboratories in Glenolden, Pa., reported that a collective review of all influenza samples analyzed by the laboratory beginning with the epidemic of 1915-1916 identified B. influenzae in "50 to 90 per cent of the cases."
-In September and October of 1918, Roos specifically examined 33 specimens from cases of clinical influenza characterized by a sharp onset and isolated B. influenzae from 27 (82 percent), although streptococci and pneumococci were also commonly present, being found in 25 (76 percent) and 20 (61 percent) of the specimens, respectively.
-Although B. influenzae could not be reproducibly isolated from all cases of influenza examined, Roos and others placed little significance on the negative findings, ascribing them to improper specimen collection or culture technique.2 Nevertheless, the inconsistent presence of B. influenzae in patient samples, its presence in healthy individuals, and the isolation of other types of bacteria from influenza patients cast doubt on the theory that Pfeiffer's bacillus was the cause of influenza.

-William H. Park (AAI 1916, president 1918), laboratory director, New York City Board of Health, Division of Pathology, Bacteriology, and Disinfection, contended that, to establish etiological significance, it was not sufficient merely to establish the presence of Pfeiffer's bacillus in all (or nearly all) cases of the influenza but that it was also necessary to show that the same strain or type was present in all cases.
+In 1919, C. Roos from the Mulford Biological Laboratories in Glenolden, Pa., reported that a collective review of all influenza samples analyzed by the laboratory beginning with the epidemic of 1915-1916 identified B. influenzae in "50 to 90 per cent of the cases."1 In September and October of 1918, Roos specifically examined 33 specimens from cases of clinical influenza characterized by a sharp onset and isolated B. influenzae from 27 (82 percent), although streptococci and pneumococci were also commonly present, being found in 25 (76 percent) and 20 (61 percent) of the specimens, respectively.
+Although B. influenzae could not be reproducibly isolated from all cases of influenza examined, Roos and others placed little significance on the and Disinfection, contended that, to establish etiological significance, it was not sufficient merely to establish the presence of Pfeiffer's bacillus in all (or nearly all) cases of the influenza but that it was also necessary to show that the same strain or type was present in all cases.
 Under the direction of Park, Eugenia Valentine (AAI 1920) and Georgia M. Cooper (AAI 1920) injected rabbits with cultures of B. influenzae and tested each antiserum against the same (homologous) culture and against other cultures of B. influenzae isolated from the lung, larynx, or trachea of influenza patients.3 They were surprised to find a multiplicity of strains and could conclude only that "B. influenzae is not the primary etiological agent in epidemic influenza."
 The lack of a "hypothetical pandemic strain" was later confirmed by similar methods by other investigators, including Arthur F. Coca (AAI 1916, secretary-treasurer 1918-1945, editorin-chief 1920-1948) and Margaret F. Kelley of New York Hospital and Cornell University.4 Other papers, however, presented contradictory findings.
-In one such paper, F. M. Huntoon (AAI 1918) and S. Hannum demonstrated that antiserum protected mice from heterologous strains of B. influenzae.
-5 So it was that, long after the pandemic subsided, uncertainty remained about whether this microorganism was the primary cause of influenza or whether it was a secondary opportunistic invader.
+In one such paper, F. M. Huntoon (AAI 1918) and S. Hannum demonstrated that antiserum protected mice from heterologous strains of B. influenzae.5 So it was that, long after the pandemic subsided, uncertainty remained about whether this microorganism was the primary cause of influenza or whether it was a secondary opportunistic invader.